Of Whom I Am Chief

 Paul summarizes his personal experience of the gospel.

-i.
 Since Jesus came into the world to save sinners, this is the first necessary qualification for being a child of God - being a sinner.
 Sinners are not disqualified from coming to God, because Jesus came to save them.
+And, no matter how great the sin you may have been in, there is no sin Jesus won't forgive, except the one you refuse to confess, and repent of.
+Jesus' blood will cleanse even the worst of sinners, but, you must come as you are, and be willing to surrender it to Jesus, and repent.

-v.
 “Despair’s head is cut off and stuck on a pole by the salvation of ‘the chief of sinners.’
 No man can now say that he is too great a sinner to be saved, because the chief of sinners was saved eighteen hundred years ago.
 If the ringleader, the chief of the gang, has been washed in the precious blood, and is now in heaven, why not I?
 Why not you?”
-(Spurgeon) (excerpt from David Guzik)
+(Spurgeon)

 Paul's Defense Before Agrippa